Leonora Cohen

-Leonora Cohen (15 June 1873 – 4 September 1978) was an English suffragette and trade unionist, and one of the first female magistrates.
+Leonora Cohen (née Throp; 15 June 1873 – 4 September 1978) was an English suffragette and trade unionist, and one of the first female magistrates.
 She was known as the "Tower Suffragette" after smashing a display case in the Tower of London and acted as a bodyguard for Emmeline Pankhurst.
 She lived to the age of 105 and contributed to the second wave of feminism in the 1970s.